International Code Council: Code Development

-Double-Loaded corridor floor plans
+Double-loaded corridor floor plans

-The means of egress requirement of the code implies that for tall buildings, at least two staircases connected by a corridor are required.
-Due to this restriction, the architectural floor plans of buildings is severely limited.
-Buildings that follow the code usually have windows on only one side, while the other faces the corridor.
+The IBC's means of egress requirement implies that for tall buildings, at least two staircases connected by a corridor are always required.
+Due to this restriction, the architectural floor plans of tall buildings that comply with the IBC are severely limited.
+Buildings that follow the IBC usually have windows on only one side of units, embedded in an exterior wall, while two walls divide the unit from adjacent units and the opposite wall faces the corridor.

-A cascade of unintended consequences results from this restriction, such as limiting new build units to 1-2 bedroom, making it difficult for developers to build family-sized units.
-Additionally, the lack of windows result in reduced cross-ventilation.
+A cascade of unintended consequences results from this requirement, such as limiting newly-built units to 1-2 bedrooms, which makes it difficult for developers to build family-sized units.
+Additionally, the lack of windows on the corridor side results in reduced cross-ventilation, and higher construction costs due to less efficient use of space.

+As of 2024, there are ongoing discussions about modifying the IBC to permit higher single-stair buildings, which can have more diverse designs.

 Copyright

-Many states or municipalities in the United States of America adopt the ICC family of codes.
+Multiple states and municipalities in the United States of America adopt the Code Council's codes by reference, with and without modifications.

+Since the 2000s US case law has increasingly focused on whether copyright’s fair use doctrine permits public-access groups to make incorporated by reference (IBR) standards available online.
+To date, courts have not reached a consensus on whether technical standards remain protected by copyright after they are incorporated into law; however recent ruling have generally not been in favor of standards organizations.

 In the wake of the Federal copyright case Veeck v.
-Southern Building Code Congress Int'l, Inc., the organization Public Resource has published a substantial portion of the enacted building codes on-line, and they are available as PDFs.
+Southern Building Code Congress Int'l, Inc., the organization Public Resource has published a substantial portion of the enacted building codes online, and they are available as PDFs.

 In 2017, ICC sued a private, for-profit company, UpCodes, in response to that company's posting of copies of ICC's model codes.
-Following discovery, Judge Victor Marrero issued a ruling finding for UpCodes on many of ICC's claims of copyright infringement, holding that, as UpCodes was uploading the codes as codes enacted into law, the government edicts doctrine prevented ICC from enforcing its copyright in the model codes to prevent the uploads.
+Following discovery, Judge Victor Marrero issued a ruling finding for UpCodes on a number of ICC's claims of copyright infringement, holding that, as UpCodes was uploading the codes as codes enacted into law, the government edicts doctrine prevented ICC from enforcing its copyright in the model codes to prevent the uploads.
 After ordering a trial, ICC sued in a separate action, alleging false-advertising and unfair-competition claims; that separate lawsuit was dismissed in 2021.

+In 2024, a bill introduced in the 118th Congress, the Pro Codes Act (H.R.
+1631 and S. 835), sought to address this issue legislatively.
+The Pro Codes Act would have explicitly provided that otherwise copyrightable incorporated by reference standards retain their copyright protection even after a government incorporates them into law.
+At the same time, the bill would have required that standards organizations make IBR standards publicly accessible online in a readable format at no monetary cost to users.
+The bill failed to garner the required 250 votes with 248 votes for and 127 votes against.